sezdevx/learn/git/readme.md

 go to Credential Manager and delete the credential associated with git.
 Next time you push github will ask your new credentials and store them.

+* On mac, check keychain and delete/change the github user name and password.